What is Digital Learning?

 - Create synergies across disciplines by linking faculty to digital resources in order to develop a more integrated and effective learning environment

-- Evaluate the implementation of instructional technology
+- Evaluate the implementation of emerging technologies

 - Explore Immersive Learning with Virtual and Augmented Reality experiences to expand opportunities for integration across the curriculum